 The takeaway from Lessig's message is this: if we want government that is responsive to most of us, even all of us, we must all be involved in the process of nominating the people who represent us.
 In that video above, Lessig references William "Boss" Tweed (the namesake of Tweedism) who says:

 First there is the money primary.
-That's where candidates for high office dial for dollars and beg for money from the anointed.
+That's where candidates for high office dial for dollars and beg for money from the wealthy.
 We sometimes call them, "the donor class".
 If a candidate wins the money primary, they go on to run in the primary election that we read about in the news, and they usually do very well.
-Then while providing proof that they are still beholden to the donor class, they receive more money from the donor class to win the election.
+Only after proving that they are still beholden to the donor class, do they receive still more money from the donor class to win the election.

 Notice that many states have closed primaries in their nomination process.
 That's because the nomination is generally considered a private event in which only members of the party, a private party, may choose the candidate.
 In the second video above, Lessig mentions how Texas primaries were run far in the past.
 He reminds us that for a time, only white people could vote in the primaries in Texas and that everyone could vote in the general election when that came to pass.
 The nomination process was reserved to white people in Texas for a long, long time.